milkaBlumer/milkaBlumer/README.md

 ### Verification Projects (SystemVerilog & UVM)

-Development of UVM components such as agents, monitors, scoreboards, and RAL models.
+* LFSR block on a full chip - RTL, Development of UVM components such as agents, monitors, scoreboards, and RAL models.

-### Fullstack Applications
+### Submarines Game

-Frontend (React) integrated with backend services, authentication, and database logic.
+Find the hidden submarines, Development of JavaScript, CSS3, HTML5.

 ---